 “I have lived in the wood many a year and witnessed many a wonder.”

-Unable to make heads or tails of this, he continued to consume milkweed.
+Unable to make heads or tails of it, he continued to consume milkweed.
 In fact, that is all the caterpillar did for three weeks.
 He grew so fast he shed his skin four times like a boy outgrowing his clothes.
 Each time the old skin came off — there underneath — a new yellow, black, and white striped coat adorned him.
 After the fifth and final molt though, all traces of caterpillar were gone.

-Instead, a delicate chrysalis clung from the branch, the very branch Samuel waited below.
+Instead, a delicate chrysalis clung to the branch, the very branch Samuel waited below.
 And the emerald green shell might just as well have been the handkerchief of a magician.
 After spending ten days inside it, Mother Nature completed the illusion.
 The caterpillar emerged a monarch butterfly with bright orange wings that had symmetrical black veins and white patterns along their edges.

 “How does he do that?”
 Samuel thought, not knowing exactly who he might be.